-Before beginning a will contest, it is very important that you understand the process.
+Before beginning a will contest, you must understand the process.
 If you are unfamiliar with litigation, be prepared to learn a great deal.
-A will contest will be a huge investment of your time, money and emotions; a marathon, not a sprint, that usually lasts more than a year and will begin with a $10,000 retainer.
-The end cost will depend on the facts, the evidence that need be gathered and presented and the personality of your opponent (and of their attorney).
-If you don’t have the funds or will power to take on the project, stop reading now, forget the will contest, get along with your life.
-A will contest is not for the faint of heart.
+A contest requires a considerable investment of your time, money, and emotions, a marathon, not a sprint, that usually lasts more than a year.
+The end cost will depend on the facts, the evidence that needs to be gathered and presented, and your opponent’s personality (and of their attorney).
+If you don’t believe spending the funds to expose the false Will is wise, or if you don’t have the willpower to take on the project, stop reading now.
+Will contests are neither cheap nor for the faint of heart.

-This article is meant to explain the elements of a will contest for the non-lawyer.
-For the professionals it may seem a bit simplistic, but this is an attempt to balance the need for clients to understand this complex process without numbing them with the “legalese”.
+This article explains the elements of a will contest for the non-lawyer.
+It may seem a bit simplistic for the professionals, but this is an attempt to balance the need for clients to understand this complex process without numbing them with the “legalese.”

-I hope you find this information useful, and I welcome any comments, corrections or suggestions!
+I hope you find this helpful information, and I welcome any comments, corrections, or suggestions!

-Ask yourself, if the will you wish to challenge is found to be invalid and is thrown out, will you then be financially better off?
+Will you be better off financially if the judge finds the Will you wish to challenge invalid?
 If so, you are an aggrieved person.
-Remember, if the will is thrown out then we turn to the prior will or, if there is no will, to the rules of intestacy.
+Remember, if the judge invalidates the Will, then we turn to the prior Will.
+Or, if there is no previous Will, to the intestacy rules.

 Let me give you some examples.
-Lets say your sister brought a will to the Montgomery County Register of Wills claiming that your father signed it on his death bed, and the Register accepted that will into probate.
-In this will you receive $20,000 but in the prior will signed in 2011 you received $9,000, you are not an aggrieved party.
-You might believe that this will is a blatant forgery, but because you receive more under the “new” will your sister filed, you are not harmed.
-If you had us file a petition to challenge the new will as a forgery with the Montgomery County Register of Wills, the judge would on preliminary objections reject the petition because you lack standing.
+Let’s say your sister brought a will to the Montgomery County Register of Wills claiming that your father signed it on his death bed, and the Register accepted that Will into probate.
+In this Will, you receive $20,000, but in the prior Will signed in 2011, you received $9,000; you are not an aggrieved party.
+You might believe this Will is a blatant forgery, but you are unharmed because you gain more under the “new” will.
+If you had us file a petition to challenge the new Will as a forgery with the Montgomery County Register of Wills, the judge would reject the appeal on preliminary objections.
+You lack standing.

-But, if your stepmother files a will giving her your father’s entire estate with the Chester County Register of Wills and the Register accepts it to probate, but under the prior will you received ½ the estate, you have been harmed by the Register’s decision.
-In this situation we could successfully petition the Chester County Orphans’ Court to challenge the Register’s decision to recognize the will.
-We would defeat any petition filed by your stepmother claiming that you did not have standing.
+But, what if your stepmother files a Will giving her your father’s entire estate with the Chester County Register of Wills, and the Register accepts it to probate, but under the prior will, you were to receive ½ the estate?
+In this example, the Register’s decision harmed you.
+In this situation, we could successfully petition the Chester County Orphans’ Court to challenge the Register’s decision.
+We would defeat your stepmother’s claim that you are without Standing.

-So, before starting down the path of a will contest, review your facts to make sure that you have Standing, due to you being an “Aggrieved Party”.
+So, before starting down the path of a will contest, review your facts to ensure that you have Standing due to you being an “Aggrieved Party.”

-There is an emotionally and monetary cost to bringing a will contest.
-Before starting, make sure that you have the will power and the finances to take on the challenge.
+There is an emotional and monetary cost to bringing a will contest.
+Before starting, ensure you have the willpower and the finances to take on the challenge.

-A will contest is litigation and, if you have never been through litigation, know that it is not a pleasure cruise.
+A Will contest is litigation; if you have never been through it, know that it is not a pleasure cruise.
 There will be hearings, depositions, and monthly bills.
-Once you start a will contest it is possible that the matter will be sorted out and settled in short order costing, perhaps, $10,000, but it is also possible that the person on the other side refuses to settle resulting a year later in a multi-day trial costing well over $50,000.
-You pay your own way during the will contest and, while it is possible that the judge will order in the end that some of those costs should be covered by the estate, you should not count on the judge making that decision.
+Once you start a will contest, the matter might settle quickly, perhaps costing $10,000.
+But it is also possible that your opponent refuses to settle, resulting a year later in a multi-day trial costing well over $50,000.
+You pay your way during the Will contest.
+While a judge may order the estate to reimburse you for some costs, you should not count on the judge making that decision.

-A will is “probated” when the executor named in the will brings the original will and an original death certificate to the Register of Wills and the Register accepts the document into “probate” issuing a decree that the executor has been officially recognized as the estate’s representative.
-If you come to us quickly, before the will has been accepted, there is an advantage.
+A Will is “probated” when the executor presents, and the Register of Wills subsequently accepts the original Will and an original death certificate.
+The Register then issues a decree officially recognizing the executor as the estate’s representative.
+There is an advantage if you come to us quickly, before the Will’s acceptance.

-Prior to a will being accepted by the Register, we can file an Informal Caveat with the Register.
-A Caveat prevents the Register from accepting any will unless you are first allowed the opportunity to examine the document and decide if you wish to challenge its authenticity.
-If you decide that you wish to challenge the offered will, we can then file a Formal Caveat, which potentially gives us a strategic advantage.
-The will’s proponent is not given the power to access estate funds (and empty accounts) and it allows us to do discovery in a manner that might be less costly.
+Before the Register’s acceptance, we can file an Informal Caveat with the Register.
+A Caveat prevents the Register from accepting any Will unless you are first allowed to examine the document.
+You then have time to decide if you wish to challenge its authenticity.
+If you challenge the offered Will, we can file a Formal Caveat.
+Quick action potentially gives us a strategic advantage.
+The Will’s proponent can now not access estate funds (and empty accounts).
+Furthermore, we may pursue Discovery in a less costly manner.

 Once the Register has accepted the Will, your only recourse is to appeal the Register’s decision to the Orphans’ Court.